top of page

 Returning to Pickleball After Shoulder or Wrist Injury

-Terrell Joseph, MD, a Vail-Summit Orthopaedics & Neurology (VSON) board-certified, fellowship-trained orthopaedic surgeon, has a strong clinical focus on sports injury of the shoulder and wrist.
+Terrell Joseph, MD, a Vail-Summit Orthopaedics & Neurosurgery (VSON) board-certified, fellowship-trained orthopaedic surgeon, has a strong clinical focus on sports injury of the shoulder and wrist.
 He works with athletes including many pickleball players in Eagle and Summit counties.
 For a comprehensive overview of a pickleball injury, see Dr. Joseph’s blog post, “What are the Most Common Pickleball Injuries?”
 Patients are concerned, “How do I plan on returning to pickleball after a wrist or shoulder injury?”
 Dr. Joseph wants patients to have confidence about returning to pickleball after wrist and shoulder injury.

 Pickleball After Wrist Injury